-Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection and international transport, including shipping, is also growing sources of emissions.
-Given the number of large metropolitan areas in the North Sea region and the programme's commitment to the pillars of the EU Green Deal, the selection of this specific objective was logical.
-The programme also has a history of supporting transport-related projects, with good results.
-Projects under Specific Objective 2.5 will aim to support sustainable and multimodal initiatives, including mobility of people and the supply chains of the connected hinterland areas in the North Sea region.
+Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection to support sustainable and multimodal initiatives, including mobility of people and the supply chains of the connected hinterland areas in the North Sea region.
 They will promote climate neutral transport modes, contribute to carbon-effective mobility and encourage the demonstration and use of available or newly developed green transport solutions.
 Given the large number of major port cities in the North Sea region, there will also be a focus on developing green transport solutions to and from harbours.
-The ultimate expectation is that these solutions will affect a long- term reduction in greenhouse gas emissions, one of the key aims of the EU Green Deal.
+The ultimate expectation is that these solutions will affect a long-term reduction in greenhouse gas emissions, one of the key aims of the EU Green Deal.
 Chosen form of support: grants.
 Grants are the most suitable form of support for achieving programme goals, in light of the size and the non-economic nature of transnational projects.
 Furthermore, the complexity of transnational programmes makes the setting up of a financial instrument across seven Member States technically infeasible.
 6. Interreg: A better Cooperation Governance ISO6.6.
 Other actions to support better cooperation governance (all strands) 4.
 Priority 4: Better governance in the North Sea region The North Sea region encompasses an intricate network of governance interdependencies, which can be a complicating factor when it comes to tackling socio-economic, environmental or economic challenges.
-Priority 4 is included in the programme to
+Priority 4 is included in the programme to improve cooperation and coordination in the region, not only between all levels of government, but also between international organisations, the EU, NGOs, private parties and citizens.
+The overall objective is to address joint challenges and support green and just development in the North Sea region by improving multi-level governance.
+A specific challenge is the governance of the North Sea basin, which as one of